-At the elementary school level, Bethesda Elementary School has a building addition scheduled for completion in August 2015 to address increased enrollment.
+At the elementary school level, Bethesda Elementary School completed a building addition in August 2015 to address increased enrollment.
 The new addition will increase the school's capacity from the current 384 students to 568 students.
 Site constraints indicate that no additional capacity can be built at the school.
 Current projections indicate that for the next six years there will be little space available at the school, even with the addition.
 If there continues to be no surplus capacity at Bethesda Elementary School by the time new housing occupancies occur in the Plan area, then MCPS would explore the following range of options to serve additional elementary school students:

 - Determine if space is available at nearby elementary schools in the area and reassign students to a school(s) with space available. - Build an addition, or additions, at nearby school(s) and reassign students to the school(s) with increased capacity. - If the capacity of existing elementary schools, even with additions built, is insufficient to address increased enrollment, then the opening of a new elementary school would be considered.
-A new elementary school could be provided in one of two ways: - Reopen a former elementary school in the Bethesda-Chevy Chase (B-CC) cluster.
+A new elementary school could be provided in one of two ways:

+- Reopen a former elementary school in the Bethesda-Chevy Chase (B-CC) cluster.
 There are two former operating elementary schools in the cluster that could be considered, including the former Rollingwood and Lynnbrook Elementary Schools.
 Lynnbrook Elementary School is located adjacent to the Sector Plan area and is identified in the Plan as the location for an elementary school. - Construct a new elementary school.
 There are currently no future elementary school sites identified in the B-CC cluster.
 A site selection process would be conducted for a new elementary school and co-location and/ or purchase may be required.

 At the middle school level, Westland Middle School is projected to be over capacity by more than 800 students in the coming years.
-A second middle school for the B-CC cluster is scheduled to open in August 2017.
-The temporary name for this school is Bethesda-Chevy Chase Middle School #2.
-The boundaries for the new middle school, and changes to the Westland Middle School service area, are not yet determined.
+A second middle school for the B-CC cluster is scheduled to open in August 2017, called Silver Creek Middle School.